Entropy-Conserving Scheme for Modeling Nonthermal Energies in Fluid Dynamics Simulations: Isolated galaxy simulations

 where $\epsff=1\%$ and the average density of star-forming gas is defined from $\langle 1/\tff \rangle_{\rm sf}^{-1} \equiv \sqrt{ 3\pi / (32 G \mu m_{\rm p} \bar{n}_{\rm sf} )}$, assuming $\mu=1$ and $\langle ... \rangle_{\rm sf}$ denoting mass-weighted averages over star-forming regions.

 As the figure shows, the effect of the scheme on these quantities is quite significant, at the level of $\sim10\%\text{--}30\%$.
-In the entropy-conserving scheme, $\nsf$ is smaller and $\Msf$ is larger, which is consistent with the change of the PDF in Figure~\ref{fig:n-sigma}.
-These changes partially cancel in the total SFR, as larger mass of star-forming gas is partly offset by the lower density and longer free-fall time of star-forming regions.
+In the entropy-conserving scheme, $\nsf$ is smaller and $\Msf$ is larger, which is consistent with the change in the PDF in Figure~\ref{fig:n-sigma}.
+These changes partially cancel in the total SFR, as the larger mass of star-forming gas is partly offset by the lower density and longer freefall time of star-forming regions.
 The total SFR in the run with the entropy-conserving scheme thus increases only moderately.

 The direction of these trends is consistent with the model for the origin of global gas depletion times, $\tglob \equiv \Mg/\SFR$, and SFR from continuous and rapid gas cycling between actively star-forming and diffuse, non-star-forming states in the ISM \citep{Semenov.etal.2017}.
 In this model, the global depletion time is the sum of the times that gas spends in each of these states, which can be written as $\tglob = \Nc \tnsf + \tau_{\rm ff}/\epsff$, where $\Nc$ is the total number of cycles required for gas depletion, $\tnsf$ is the average residence time of gas in the non-star-forming state, and $\tau_{\rm ff}/\epsff$ is the average depletion time of the star-forming gas.
 Switching to the entropy-conserving scheme reduces the production of $\eturb$, making it easier for gas to cross the $\avir\propto\sturb^2/n$ threshold, which leads to shorter $\tnsf$ and longer $\tau_{\rm ff}$.
 These trends counteract in the expression for $\tglob$, but they add up in the expression for the star-forming gas mass fraction: $\fsf = (\tau_{\rm ff}/\epsff)/\tglob = (\epsff \Nc \tnsf/\tau_{\rm ff} + 1)^{-1}$.
-As a result, the increase of $\SFR = \Mg/\tglob$ is smaller than the increase of $\Msf = \fsf \Mg$ as $\Mg$ stays roughly constant over the considered time interval.
+As a result, the increase in $\SFR = \Mg/\tglob$ is smaller than the increase in $\Msf = \fsf \Mg$ as $\Mg$ stays roughly constant over the considered time interval.